Posted April 23, 2019

 The decentralization of groups like Anonymous have made hacktivist attacks very difficult to predict and hard to defend against.
 Many hacktivists gather and collect information from social media—LookingGlass recommends good social media hygiene and to be cautious of oversharing, especially for executives and essential personnel.
 Hacktivists operate and organize on social media sites where your organization posts.

 Cyber crime against the financial sector is perpetrated by many groups—and is carried out in a multitude of attack vectors.
 Knowing your adversary is the first step in creating a proactive security posture to defend your organization against them; the next step is knowing their TTPs.
-In Part 2 of Follow the Money, we will explore the different attack vectors these threat actors use.
-To get more insights on cyber threats to the financial services, learn more about our Finished Intelligence offering.
+In Part 2 of Follow the Money, we will explore the different attack vectors these threat actors use within financial services.
+To get more insights on cyber threats to the financial services, learn more about our Finished Intelligence offering or see our white paper on identifying cyber threats in finance.